EliteWise/harvest-combo/README.md

 # Harvest Combo

-A small, visual-only crop harvesting combo mod for Stardew Valley 1.6+.

-Each successfully harvested `Crop` adds one to the combo, regardless of how many items it produces.
-Scythe harvesting is supported: each crop removed by a swing counts once.

-The combo expires after two seconds without another harvest.
-Milestones at 5, 10, 25, 50, and 100 get a slightly stronger visual pop.
+Make harvesting fields a little more satisfying.

+Harvest Combo adds a simple visual combo counter whenever you harvest crops.
+Every crop harvested increases your combo by one.

+Keep harvesting to build your streak, if you stop for more than two seconds, the combo resets.

+## Features
+- Every harvested crop adds +1 to the combo
+- Fully supports scythe
+- Combo resets after 2 seconds without harvesting